 Westminster Seminary California believes that knowledge of the original biblical languages is essential for the study of God's Word by pastors and other leaders.
 Because the biblical language courses at WSC are the gateway to rest of the curriculum, incoming students without a knowledge of Greek or Hebrew should complete the language requirements as indicated on the appropriate degree calendar.
 Students with prior studies in Greek or Hebrew may test out of some of the language requirements by taking a placement exam given by the Biblical Studies department.

 Students who have begun study in WSC's Hebrew or Greek curriculum may not subsequently take the placement exam in the biblical language(s) studied in WSC courses.
 Undergraduate and graduate biblical language courses do not transfer into a WSC program (including as electives).
-A Greek placement test is held on the day prior to the beginning of Greek I during the Summer and Winter terms, as well as prior to the start of the Fall semester.
+A Greek placement test is held on the day prior to the beginning of Greek I during the Summer terms, as well as prior to the start of the Fall semester, or by appointment.
 The Hebrew placement exam is held prior to the start of Fall and Spring semesters by arrangement with the Old Testament faculty.
+Students are not normally allowed to attempt either language placement exam more than once.